ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

   "put your wallet where you want to send NFT"
 );
 const walletAddress = Address.parse(
-  "put your wallet, which is the owner of NFT."
+  "put your wallet which is the owner of NFT"
 );
 const nftAddress = Address.parse("put your nft address");

 // We can add a comment, but it will not be displayed in the explorers,
-// as they do not support it at the time of writing the tutorial. const forwardPayload = beginCell()
+// as it is not supported by them at the time of writing the tutorial. const forwardPayload = beginCell()
   .storeUint(0, 32)
   .storeStringTail("Hello, TON!")